 Humans would have been terrified by the first sign of the water, and survival would become their only concern.
 Now, consider the vast, pre-Flood abyssal landscapes that humans occupied (tan, in map above) and how far inhabitants would have been from survivable regions….
 An unimaginable number of humans would drown; survivors would number in the thousands.
 Some would make it by boat; others, likely outcasts, would have been living in pre-flood upland regions (yellow, above); many would have lived in the pre-flood Mediterranean.

-Med survivors had a survival advantage, time, because it took weeks after the IO impact until The Flood’s waters attained such a height so as to afford passage into the basin through what is now the Strait of Gibraltar.
+Med denizens had a survival advantage, time, because it took weeks after the IO impact until The Flood’s waters attained such a height so as to afford passage into the basin through what is now the Strait of Gibraltar.
 During that period, Med inhabitants would have recognized the IO-induced changes to their weather, which would have included uncharacteristic cold as well as persistent rains.
 When The Flood waters appeared, Med survivors either boarded whatever crafts might have been available, or they had to flee upward.
 Those who inhabited pre-Flood regions near what are now the countries bordering the Med had relatively short distances to cover in order to attain safety.

 A human DNA heat map, shown below, implies by density (darkest coloration) where a certain trait finds its origin.
 Note that regions of greatest concentration for this particular trait are found in northern regions along the Mediterranean basin’s shoreline.